chicoreus/cco_poc/README.md

 2. create the schema 'cco_full', check the credentials in the liquibase.postgresql.properties-file
 3. replace liquibase_cco_full.properties with the liquibase_cco_full.properties.postgrestemplate.

-    $ cp config/liquibase_cco_full.properties.postgresqltemplate config/liquibase_cco_full.properties
+    $ make copy-postgreSQL
     $ vim config/liquibase_cco_full.properties

 ## To build the database with Liquibase

-To run the project type '**mvn  clean install**' in the same directory that the pom.xml-file resides.
+To run the project type '**make build**' in the same directory that the pom.xml-file resides.
 You must have first met the prerequisites listed above, including creating the database schema and having copied a template to config/liquibase_cco_full.properties and added your database credentials to that file.

-    mvn clean install
+     $ make create_db DB_USER=my-user DB_PSW=my-password
+     $ make build

 ## Configuration Files